u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/purchase/advanced/analyze.rst

 .. image:: analyze/analyze-graph-view.png
    :align: center
-   :alt: Reporting graph view in Odoo Purchase
+   :alt: Reporting graph view in Thrive Bureau ERP Purchase

 For bar and line charts, the selected measure is your y-axis, and the first group you select is used to create the x-axis.
 Adding more group adds additional lines (line chart) or transforms your bar